JosepHyv/QtileConfig/README.md

 ```

-3. run the installation script
+3. Run the installation script:
 ```zsh
 ./install.sh
 ```
-**Note:** this script will copy all config in yout `${HOME}/.config` path and then check the integrity of qtile config **DONT RELOAD** the config if the script return exit 1 with errors
+**Note:** This script will copy all config files to your `${HOME}/.config` path and then check the integrity of the qtile config. **DO NOT RELOAD** the config if the script returns exit 1 with errors.

-**Note 2:** if the script say that mypy is missing please install it, you can doit with `sudo pacman -S mypy` and run it again
+**Note 2:**  If the script says that mypy is missing, please install it by running `sudo pacman -S mypy` and then run the script again.

-4. Reload the config, you can reboot or press `Super+Ctrl+r`
+4. Reload the config by either rebooting or pressing `Super+Ctrl+r`
 ```zsh
 # or if you want reboot
 reboot